BuilderIO/mitosis/packages/cli/docs/plugins.md

-# Plugin guide for jsx-lite
+# Plugin guide for mitosis

-Plugins allow you to add features to jsx-lite, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by jsx-lite.
+Plugins allow you to add features to mitosis, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by mitosis.

-Creating a jsx-lite plugin is easy.
+Creating a mitosis plugin is easy.
 Just create a repo with two folders:

 ```
 commands/